-3.b MARKET RISKS: RISKS RELATING TO EMERGING MARKETS
+3.b MARKET RISKS: RISKS RELATING TO EMERGING MARKET COUNTRIES

-EMERGING MARKET ECONOMIES
+EMERGING MARKET COUNTRIES' ECONOMIES

 All securities investing and trading activities risk the loss of capital.
 While the Manager attempts to moderate these risks, there can be no assurance that the Company's investment and trading activities will be successful or that investors will not suffer significant losses.
-Investing in emerging markets may involve heightened risks (some of which could be significant) and special considerations not typically associated with investing in other more established economies or securities markets.
-Such risks may include, but are not limited to: (a) greater social, economic and political uncertainty including war; (b) higher dependence on exports and the corresponding importance of international trade; (c) greater risk of inflation; (d) increased likelihood of governmental involvement in and control over the economies; (e) governmental decisions to cease support of economic reform programs or to impose centrally planned economies; and (f) certain considerations regarding the maintenance of Company's securities and cash with non-US brokers and securities depositories.
-Separately, bid and offer spreads of the price of securities may be significant and accordingly, the Company may incur significant trading costs.
-The following discussion sets forth additional risks associated with investing in the securities of emerging markets:
+Investing in Emerging Market Countries may involve heightened risks (some of which could be significant) and special considerations not typically associated with investing in other more established economies or securities markets.
+Such risks may include, but are not limited to: (a) greater social, economic and political uncertainty including war; (b) higher dependence on exports and the corresponding importance of international trade; (c) greater risk of inflation; (d) increased likelihood of governmental involvement in and control over the economies; (e) governmental decisions to cease support of economic reform programs or to impose centrally planned economies; and (f) certain considerations regarding the maintenance of Company's securities may be significant and accordingly, the Company may incur significant trading costs.
+The following discussion sets forth additional risks associated with investing in the securities of Emerging Market Countries: